 Moreover, the choice of material, from PLA to ABS or PETG, can influence the speed at which you print.
 Ignoring these interdependencies and focusing solely on speed can jeopardize the end product’s integrity and appearance.
 Thus, a holistic understanding of the printing process is paramount to achieve the best results.

-Factors Influencing 3D Printing Speed
+Factors That Impact 3D Printing Speed

 Layer Height: Arguably one of the primary determinants of print speed is layer height.
 This defines the thickness of each layer the printer lays down.
 The nuances are such that a smaller layer height, while time-consuming, offers a more detailed and smoother result.
 Conversely, a larger layer height gets the job done quicker but may give a rough finish.
 Depending on the use-case of the printed object, one might prioritize detail over speed, or vice versa.